ETH1Elohim/ethers-simple-storage/README.md

 # Ethers Simple Storage FCC

-This is an introductory .js project that deploys a simple storage .sol contract to the goerli blockchain.
+This is a .js project that deploys a simple storage .sol contract to the goerli blockchain.